Roy is back with us to share just a couple of the first tips in his new self-help book Think Smart Not Hard. Enjoy the great advice!

 This is where things get exciting.
 The next set of principles show you how to create a high octane plan with clear milestones that work together in all areas of one’s life.
 Since most people claim they don’t have enough time, I destroy that myth with a blueprint on how to multiply your time instead of spinning life’s endless hamster wheel.

 What I mentioned here is just the tip of the iceberg.
 I’ve packed the book with personal history of my own colossal mistakes along with the tools I used to overcome those disasters.
-If you’re reading to take action in your life, grab a copy of Think Smart Not Hard and start taking notes.
+If you’re reading to take action in your life, take a peek inside Think Smart Not Hard and start taking notes.
 Your ideal life is yours for the taking.

 – Roy Huff is a research Scientist by day and an author by night.
 The author of The Everville Series and Think Smart Not Hard.
 Learn more about his books on Amazon